kat-vik/php-integration/README.md

 The WebPayAdmin::cancelOrder() entrypoint method is used to cancel an order with Svea, that has not yet been delivered (invoice, payment plan) or confirmed (card).

-Supports Invoice, Payment Plan, Card orders and also orders made in the checkout using those payment methods.
+Supports Invoice, Payment Plan, Card orders and orders made in the checkout using those payment methods.

 Direct Bank orders need to be credited instead, see [7.5 WebPayAdmin::creditOrderRows()](#i7-5).